Russia strikes and bombards Ukrainian cities… ‘Anti-war’ protests across Europe (comprehensive 2 reports)

 Earlier, Ukrainian authorities said Russian forces had set fire to a nearby nuclear power plant and seized the Zaporiza region.

-Fortunately, the fire near the nuclear power plant was extinguished quickly and there was no damage or release of radioactive material from the reactor, but it has raised concerns that it could have catastrophic consequences if Russian bombardment caused damage to Zaporiza, one of Ukraine’s four nuclear power plants. .
+Fortunately, the fire near the nuclear power plant was extinguished quickly and there was no damage or release of radioactive material from the reactor, but it has raised concerns that it might have catastrophic consequences if Russian bombardment caused damage to Zaporiza, one of Ukraine’s four nuclear power plants. .

 IAEA Secretary-General Rafael Grossi said, “To ensure safe and reliable operation of a power plant, management and staff must be able to perform important tasks in a stable condition without undue external interference or pressure.” said